The Wedding Dress

 I took all these factors into consideration but the most important thing for me was that I wanted a dress that was me.
 I don’t want to look like a completely different person on the day I get married, I want my Fiancé to recognise me when I walk up the aisle.
 I want to look like me and keep my style.
 I don’t think it matters whether your dress costs €200 from a charity shop, whether it was designed by the best and cost €10,000 or whether it was passed down from your mother.
 The most important thing is that you love it and you love you in it.

 So how many different styles of Wedding Dresses are there, what are they and what body shapes do they traditionally suit?

 I’ve counted nine different styles of Wedding Dresses with most dresses made from either Silk, Satin, Lace, Chiffon, Organza, Tulle or Taffeta.
+A popular choice for brides nowadays are lace wedding dresses.
 Most will use a mixture of these fabrics and might also have feathers, beading, applique, sequins and ribbons added to them.
 To understand which body shapes these nine styles of Wedding Dresses suit, you must firstly know what body shape you are.
 You can use this handy little diagram to work yours out if you don’t know already.

 image source: stlyezit.com via westfield fashion services

 For measurement purposes this diagram is also a handy reference guide

 * images sources – various